Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Simulation Results and Analysis

 \begin{itemize} \item[1)] Training Loss of the GraphSAGE Model: Fig. \ref{fig4} illustrates the loss performance of the GraphSAGE model over 5000 training iterations, where the GraphSAGE model is updated 120 times every 50 iterations.
 It can be observed that the loss converges rapidly.
 Since the environment is reset every 2000 iterations, there is a significant fluctuation in loss whenever the environment is reset.
 However, as the number of iterations increases, the fluctuation due to environmental resets diminishes, and the model begins to adapt to different environments.

-\item[2)] Performance Comparison of the GNN-DDQN Network at Different Training Iterations: Fig. \ref{fig5} depict the testing performance of the policy obtained from training within 10,000 iterations in the simulated environment.
-In practice, to achieve a convergent policy, we conduct nearly 40,000 training iterations.
+\item[2)] Performance Comparison of the GNN-DDQN Network at Different Training Iterations: Fig. \ref{fig5} depicts the testing performance of the policy obtained after 10,000 training iterations in the simulated environment.
+In practice, in order to achieve a convergent policy, we conducted nearly 40,000 training iterations.
 Here, we present the results of the first 10,000 training iterations.
-It can be observed that the performance of the learned policy generally exhibits an upward trend, although the rate of improvement gradually slows down. \end{itemize}
+It can be observed that as the number of training iterations increases, the evaluation V2I communication rate and average V2V communication success rate in the model tests gradually increase, although the rate of increase gradually slows down. \end{itemize}